PreetamGKatakali/100Days-Of-Coding/Day66/README.md

 ## Topics going to cover:
 ### DSA
 - Write a program for to add the frist and the last elements on the linkedlist.
-- Write a program to swap pairs of the linked list.
+- Write a program to swap pairs of the linked .

 ## Installing the Java and Node
 Follow Links :